 Equestrian Steel Buildings in Douglas County CO

-Sunward Steel served as the designer and manufacturer of this steel equestrian facility in Larkspur, Colorado, in 2013.
+Sunward Steel served as the manufacturer of this steel equestrian facility in Larkspur, Colorado, in 2013.

 Part of Tazi Ranch, a 135-acre parcel that secured Colorado Homes & Lifestyles Magazine’s 2017 “Home of the Year” nod and a feature in its pages, the part-riding arena, part-equestrian facility is comprised of (3) steel buildings varying in size and purpose.
 The first stands 94.42’x170.67’x20 while its standing-seam roof has a 5:12 pitch, while the second building stands 15.75’x170.67’x7.36’, and its standing-seam roof boasts a 3:12 pitch.
 The third and final equestrian building stands 26.5’x39’x16, once fully erect, and its metal, standing-seam roof offers a 0:12 pitch.